rroethof/roethof.net/content/posts/2023/12/error-externally-managed-environment-when-installing-via-pip3/index.md

 ```
 sudo rm -rf /usr/lib/python3.11/EXTERNALLY-MANAGED
 ```
-Note that the python3.11 version number should match whatever you have installed—it was 3.11 at the time of this blog post’s writing.
+Note that the python3.11 version number should match whatever you have installed, it was 3.11 at the time of this blog post’s writing.

 See this answer on [Stack Overflow](https://stackoverflow.com/a/75722775/100134) for more.
 Another interesting option is to install and use [pipx](https://pypa.github.io/pipx/), which does the grunt work of managing the venvs for you.